AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Discussion

 Our findings suggest several directions for future research.
 First, developing expert-annotated datasets with sleep stages labeled at high temporal resolution would enable direct evaluation of model performance in the high-frequency regime instead of relying on proxy measures.
 Such datasets should ideally include multiple raters and consensus annotations to quantify inter-rater variability at short timescales.
 Second, more extensive studies of high-frequency sleep annotations and their applications are warranted.
-Potential use cases include the development of biomarkers for sleep disorders such as OSA~\cite{BrinkKjaer2020,Korkalainen2021}, REM sleep behavior disorder (RBD)~\cite{Cesari2021}, and insomnia~\cite{Moul2007}, as well as for the early detection of neurodegenerative diseases associated with sleep changes~\cite{Cesari2021c}.
+Potential use cases include the development of biomarkers for sleep disorders such as OSA~\cite{BrinkKjaer2020,Korkalainen2021}, NT1~\cite{Brink2025,Christensen2015}, REM sleep behavior disorder (RBD)~\cite{Cesari2021}, and insomnia~\cite{Moul2007}, as well as for the early detection of neurodegenerative diseases associated with sleep changes~\cite{Cesari2021c}.
 Our results provide initial evidence that high-frequency stages may carry relevant information for some of these tasks, but dedicated studies will be needed to validate these findings.
-Finally, incorporating training data from mobile recording devices and reducing the model's computational footprint would enable the study of sleep dynamics on short timescales in large cohort studies.

-We are making AnySleep publicly available to provide the research community with a ready-to-use sleep staging model.
-By handling heterogeneous montages and providing multi-scale representations of sleep dynamics, AnySleep offers a path towards harmonized sleep staging across studies and centers.
-We hope that widespread adoption of AnySleep and related models will spur the development of new analytical methods and help translate high-frequency sleep representations into clinically useful biomarkers for sleep and neurological disorders.
+Third, as with most studies based on large, well-annotated polysomnography cohorts, our analysis is retrospective by necessity.
+Although evaluations on held-out test datasets provide estimates of expected model performance in practice, prospective validation in routine clinical workflows remains necessary.
+Fourth, better methods may exist for aggregating AnySleep's high-frequency representations into 30-s sleep stages, beyond the average pooling currently used in the segment classifier.
+Such aggregations could also provide a more reliable form of uncertainty quantification than interpreting model output probabilities as confidence values~\cite{Brink2025}, thereby improving the basis for hypnodensity analyses~\cite{Stephansen2018,Anderer2023}.
+Finally, incorporating training data from mobile recording devices and reducing the model's computational footprint would enable the study of sleep dynamics on short timescales in large cohort studies outside clinical settings.
+Given its ability to handle diverse and sparse channel configurations, AnySleep appears well-suited for extension to wearable EEG systems, provided that sufficient high-quality data is collected and domain-specific challenges, such as increased artifact levels, are addressed.